SCPR/api-docs/KPCC/v3/README.md

 **WARNING** v3 of the API is in BETA and shouldn't be used yet.

 ### Notes on this Documentation ###
+* All API URL's will look something like: `GET http://www.scpr.org/api/v3/articles`.
+Everything up to the actual object endpoint ("articles" in this case) has been snipped for brevity.
 * In Object descriptions, **bold** denotes that a node will *always* be present, even if it's empty.
 Otherwise, the node will only be present if it isn't empty.
 There are some noted exceptions.
 * Right now it's a little inconsistent what an "empty" attribute will look like - it could be an empty string, but may also be `null`.
 We recommend checking for both, just to be safe.
 * Object types are loose mappings to the database field type, or a Javascript type.
 For example: